Copyright © MyEdSpace Limited 2025.

 How to let us know.
 To let us know you want to change your mind, contact our Customer Service Team using details found at https://myedspace.co.uk/contact-us

 When and how we refund you.
-We refund you as soon as possible and within 14 days of you telling us you've changed your mind.
+If you qualify, we refund you as soon as possible and within 14 days of you telling us you've changed your mind.
 We refund you by the method you used for payment.
 We don't charge a fee for the refund.

 You can end your subscription (find out how).
 We tell you when and how you can end your subscription during the order process and we confirm this information to you in writing after you’ve set up your subscription.